Best of Slovenia (Lake Bled to Piran) Self-Guided Cycling Holiday

 Category A: Prices per person including bike hire

 Season 1: £999 | Book online here >>

 Season 2: £1029 | Book online here >>

 Single Room Supplement: £209

 Hotel Category Descriptions

-Accommodation in hotels 3*/4*/5* and country inn in two-bedded room with WC and shower, on a bed & breakfast basis.
+Accommodation in hotels 3*/4* and guesthouses in two-bedded room with WC and shower, on a bed & breakfast basis.